-It just come into everyone’s mind that How Difficult is Everest Base Camp Trek in Nepal is an epitome of all adventurous trekking across the globe.
-After all it is the journey towards the home of world’s tallest mountain Mt.
-Everest (8,848 m).
-Thin air and the high altitude are the worst nightmares of the high altitude trekking.
-Moreover, Everest Base Camp Trek trail experiences the Tundra Vegetation.
-It always offers less oxygen level prompting the risk of altitude sickness.
+It just comes into everyone’s mind that How Difficult is Everest Base Camp Trek in Nepal is the epitome of all adventurous trekking across the globe.
+After all, it is the journey toward the home of the world’s tallest mountain Mt.
+Everest (8,848.86 m).

-Everest Base Camp Trekking in Nepal or EBC Trek in Nepal takes trekkers as high as 5545 m.
+Everest Base Camp Trekking in Nepal or EBC Trek in Nepal takes trekkers as high as 5, 545 m.
 This is the way beyond 545 m for the limited Tundra region vegetation.
-Therefore, the level of the oxygen is very less.
+Therefore, the level of oxygen is very less.

-2.Temperate Coniferous – Alpine – Tundra Vegetation
+Temperate Coniferous – Alpine – Tundra Vegetation

 In just about a week’s time, the trekkers on the course of Everest Base Camp Trek or EBC Trek have to experience these three forest belts.
 Temperate Coniferous forests are found until trekkers reach the Sagarmatha National Park entrance gate.

 Alpine and Sub Alpine Forests belts are found in the region up until Tengboche (3,860 m).
 Beyond Dingboche (4,410 m) trekkers have to experience the Tundra Vegetation.
 Therefore, the change in vegetation always creates a difficult environment.